The Return of the Living Dead (soundtrack)

 The soundtrack features classic punk rock, horror punk/death rock, psychobilly songs by groups like the Cramps, 45 Grave, T.S.O.L., the Damned and the Flesh Eaters.

 The soundtrack has undergone numerous releases in different countries.

 A limited vinyl edition was released in 2016.

+Reception

+John Leland of Spin wrote, "All of the songs deal with death—though usually not the kind that prevents you from living a normal, active life, The tunes range from the bad to the bad, encompassing all shades of meaning of the word."